SecurityTokenStandard/EIP-Spec/EIP-ST.md

 ### Notes

-This standard extends EIP-SFT to add additional features required to represent securities.
+This standard extends EIP-PFT to add additional features required to represent securities.

 The result of a call to verifySendTranche may change depending on on-chain state (including block numbers or timestamps) and possibly off-chain oracles.
 If it is called, not as part of a transfer itself, but in a speculative fashion (i.e. not as part of a transfer), it should be considered a view function that does not modify any state.